quasarframework/quasar-ui-qmediaplayer/README.md

 ## cross-origin

-Whether to use CORS for fetching assets.
+Whether to use CORS when fetching assets.

 1. **anonymous** - CORS requests for this element will not have the credentials flag set.
 2. **use-credentials** - CORS requests for this element will have the credentials flag set; this means the request will provide credentials.